 Bet Editing

-Live bet editing is a new useful tool when you can find it.
-Ladbrokes allow you to do this with accumulators for example.
-This lets you edit your bets live allowing you to swap, add or remove selections in exchange for new odds.
+Live bet editing is a new and useful tool when you can find it; Ladbrokes allow you to do this with accumulators for example.

-This function, when used after an event has gone live, is effectively a form of cash out but rather than you getting the cash back immediately it is instead placed on your new ‘edited’ bet.
-You can read out bet editing in detail in our dedicated article.
+When used after an event has gone live, bet editing is effectively a form of cash out, but rather than you getting the cash back in your account it is immediately placed on your new ‘edited’ bet instead.

-Cash Out to Maximise Profits
+Using Cash Out to Maximise Returns

-If your bet is winning but you think the tide is about to turn and you may end up losing then this is a good opportunity to use cash out.
-Let’s look at an example:
+If your bet is winning but you think the tide is about to turn and you may end up losing, then this is a good opportunity to use cash out.

-Cash Out to Minimise Loses
+Cash Out to Minimise Losses

 Sometimes a bet isn’t going well and it looks like there is little possibility of it changing.
 These are the times when using cash out can at least give you some of your stake back if you’ve backed a dud.